 Star and Astra combined into one company under the ASTAR name, with a new factory, which manufactures a range of new firearms.
 For their part of the story, read on.

 Another facet of the company was allowed to continue under the name Ipar Guns.
 They make a small number of custom weapons, conduct DEWATS on others, and provide a range of parts and gunsmithing services on Star and Astra pistols.
-The parts page has current contact information and other details on their operations.
+Or at least, they used to.
+I am not entirely clear on what the status is, but for now at least they have asked that no requests for parts be sent their way, the website is dead, and it may never resume operations.

 If you want to check out weapons and history of the Eibar region manufacturers, including Star, in person you can.
 As long as you can drive over to Eibar, Spain.
 The Eibar Museum of the Arms Industry is located on the fifth floor of a cultural building in the town center.